Effects of the Affordable Care Act on Health Insurance Coverage in Southeast Michigan

 Program (CHIP), or subsidies through the health insurance marketplace.

-CHRT’s reports were produced for the Altarum Institute’s Center for Sustainable Health Spending, which received funding from the National Institute for Health Care Reform to examine strategies for improving the health of the people of Detroit, and the related economic consequences.
+This CHRT report was produced for the Altarum Institute’s Center for Sustainable Health Spending, which received funding from the National Institute for Health Care Reform to examine strategies for improving the health of the people of Detroit, and the related economic consequences.